eray-k/rust-image-service/README.md

 ## The goals

 - Use a hands-on project to sharpen my Rust skills by implementing a real file upload microservice.
-- Build a lightweight, configurable file-upload server that can be dropped into projects as an alternative to [hupload](https://github.com/ybizeul/hupload) and [DumbDrop](https://github.com/DumbWareio/DumbDrop), with the emphasis on configurability.
+- Build a lightweight, configurable file-upload server that can be migrated into projects easily.

 ## What it does